jackguo/ushare/README.md

 This will copy the executable and manual page into their appropriate directories (/usr/bin and /usr/man/man1 in this example).

-For more information regarding configure and make, see the INSTALL document.

 Usage
 =====